Dmytro Kotsiubailo: Ukrainian resistance

-Death
+Death and legacy

 On 7 March 2023, Kotsiubailo was killed.
 President Volodymyr Zelenskyy said in his video address: "Today, 'Da Vinci', a Hero of Ukraine, a volunteer, a man-symbol, a man of courage, Dmytro Kotsiubailo, was killed in action.
 A fighter of the 67th separate mechanized brigade, a commander.
 He died in the battle near Bakhmut, in the battle for Ukraine".
+Dmytro was buried at Askold's Grave.

+On 20 December 2023 the Dnipro City Council renamed a part of Dnipro's central avenue Dmytro Kotsiubailo Avenue in honor of Kotsiubailo.

+On 18 January 2024 the Kyiv City Council renamed a square in Kyiv's Pecherskyi District in his honor.

+On 20 May 2024 the Poltava city council renamed a street in its city in honour of Kotsiubailo.